 The Interlocal Agreement was further amended during 1995 to allow the Department to bill for emergency medical services on behalf of the six Participating Cities.
-The billing is accounted for as reported in Note IV.D.
 The Interlocal Agreement also provides that each of the six Participating Cities hold an undivided interest in the leasehold on the land leased by the Department from the Spring Branch Independent School District.
 In accordance with the terms of the Interlocal Agreement, the six Participating Cities paid for construction of a new fire department building on the leased property, which was completed and occupied during 1980.
 Each of the six Participating Cities holds an undivided interest in the building.
-The terms of the Interlocal Agreement require the Department to maintain certain minimum insurance coverage, naming each Participating City as an insured.
+The terms of the Interlocal Agreement require the Department to maintain certain minimum insurance coverage, naming each Participating City as an insured party.